(versão em português aqui)

 37) Streetscapes [Dialogue] (Heinz Emigholz)

 The Streetscapes quartet that Emigholz released in 2017 move the architecture studies of his Photography & Beyond series towards putting the visited buildings in a clash with a new external element he decide to integrate in the film, in this case a dramatization of the filmmaker’s therapy.
-It is not a narcisistic movie, but almost its opposite, na acknowledgement that when we visit a place we bring with us a whole set of experiences.
+It is not a narcisistic movie, but almost its opposite, an acknowledgement that when we visit a place we bring with us a whole set of experiences.

 36) Gemini Man (Ang Lee)